 § 9-163 Opioid antagonists. a.
 Definitions.
 For purposes of this section, the term “opioid antagonist” means a drug approved by the New York state department of health and the federal food and drug administration that, when administered, negates or neutralizes in whole or in part the pharmacological effects of an opioid in the human body.

-b.
-Opioid antagonist training.
-The department of correction, in consultation with correctional health services, or any other entity designated to provide healthcare or medical services to individuals incarcerated in city correctional facilities, shall provide annual training for all corrections officers on the administration of opioid antagonists to individuals that are incarcerated.
-Such training shall, at a minimum, include guidance on how to recognize the signs and symptoms of a suspected opioid overdose and the steps that must be taken in response to a suspected opioid overdose, which shall include, but are not limited to, the administration of an opioid antagonist.
+2. Such training shall, at a minimum, include guidance on how to recognize the signs and symptoms of a suspected opioid overdose and the steps that must be taken in response to a suspected opioid overdose, which shall include, but are not limited to, the administration of an opioid antagonist.

 c.
 Administration of opioid antagonists.
-All corrections officers trained pursuant to subdivision b of this section shall keep opioid antagonists on their person while on duty and shall administer opioid antagonists to individuals that are incarcerated in accordance with the training provided pursuant to subdivision b of this section.
-An opioid antagonist administered pursuant to this section shall be considered first aid or emergency treatment for the purposes of liability.
+1. All correction officers trained pursuant to subdivision b of this section shall keep opioid antagonists on their person while on duty and shall administer opioid antagonists to individuals that are incarcerated in accordance with the training provided pursuant to subdivision b of this section.

 § 2.
 This local law takes effect 90 days after it becomes law.